nss-day-cohort-45/c45-class-notes/LinqVsLoops/README.md

   * Linq doesn't completely replace loops
   * Understanding loops and if statements is ESSENTIAL to understanding linq
   * Understanding linq will be useful when it comes time to interview for job
+  * Two syntaxes for Linq
+    * Method Syntax
+      * This is just calling methods like you'd expect
+    * Query Syntax
+      * this is designed to look more like SQL

 ## Resources